 The main reason to use Excel over software when building a model is to thoroughly understand the business.
 The process of manually building out the relationship between all historical results, drivers, and future results is the most valuable part.
 If a software program were to spit out the Net Present Value of a business you would not understand that business as well as if you built the model yourself.
 For this reason, I do not believe software will replace Excel for finance professionals.

 Building a Three Statement Model is the baseline that all other valuation models off of.
 It is important to learn how to build full, dynamic financial statement projection models in Excel from scratch, using real case studies, industry best practices, and sensitivity analyses.
-The will form the base for merger models, leveraged buyout (LBO) models, and DCF models.
+This will form the basis for merger models, leveraged buyout (LBO) models, and DCF models.

 “Comps” analysis is the quickest, most widely used valuation methodology, and fundamental part of the core valuation skill set of investment bankers and finance professionals.
 In this course, trainees learn how to select and “scrub” comparables, pick the right multiples and build dynamic comps models in Excel from scratch, using real case studies, industry best practices, and sensitivity analyses.